Stay Alive When You Drive

 Like drunk drivers, distracted drivers injure others.
 As a father, husband, son, employer, and member of the community, I worry for those around me.
 It is estimated that 1 in 4 accidents are caused by distracted driving, and in 2019 the National Highway Traffic Safety Administration reports that 3,142 lives were lost as a result of distracted driving.

-Eighteen months ago we entered a COVID induced paradigm shift.
+Eighteen months ago we entered an illness induced paradigm shift.
 Many less miles were driven as we stopped commuting to work and began to operate so much of our lives virtually.
 In doing this, we ramped our use of devices to stay connected with our employers and employees, friends, family, and the world.
 Maybe we simply forgot that driving and devices do not mix.
 Or maybe these past 18 months have strengthened our device addiction.

 Jacksonville, we have a problem, and it is us.
 It is not just teenagers and twenty-somethings that still operate under the belief that nothing bad will happen to them.
 It is adults of all ages, including parents with kids in the backseat.
 Is something on your phone really more important than your kids lives?
 Consider them growing up without you, or you growing old without them, because of an accident when you were distracted by your phone.